-Okay, so that is three reasons.
-Let's get to a fourth reason to rejoice in the face of hostility in persecution.
-Rejoice, number four: Because you are on the right side of history.
+Ok so that is three reasons, let's get to a fourth reason to rejoice in the face of hostility and persecution.
+Rejoice, number four, because you are on the right side of history.

 Rejoice because you are on the right side of history.
-From a worldly perspective, having a joyful reaction to public ostracizing that would seem to be proof positive to others of our insanity, right?
-To rejoice when people hate you, that seems to be what would make you certifiable crazy, because it is so completely opposite of how quote, unquote, "normal" people would be expecting to be reacting in the same situation.
+From a worldly perspective having a joyful reaction to public ostracizing, that would seem to be proof positive to others of our insanity, right?
+To rejoice when people hate you, that seems to be what would make you certifiable crazy because it is so completely opposite of how quote, unquote, "normal," people would be expected to be reacting in the same situation.
 No one wants to be hated, rejected, ostracized.
 In fact, we don't like it that much either.

 For most of the world, verse 26, they seek the favor of all people.
 They are people pleasers by nature.
 They are yes men.
-They rejoice when all people speak well of them.
+They rejoice when other people speak well of them.
 It is not natural to rejoice when people hate you.
-That said, we can see examples.
+That said we can see examples.
 Even worldly human examples in the history of the unbelieving world.
 That even among them, they understand that there are some causes worth being hated for.

 Some have even suffered mistreatment or injury from their contemporaries for taking such stands in their own time.
-But time has vindicated their moral judgment.
-The moral courage of those people is now recognized.
-We make movies about them.
-Write books about them.
-Tell stories, up hold them as models.
-Even though in their own day they were despised.
+But time has vindicated their moral judgment; the moral courage of those people is now recognized.
+We make movies about them, write books about them, tell stories, up hold them as models, even though in their own day they were despised.
 That is just the unbelieving world.

 Don't look for that kind of appreciation from the world for standing for the cause of Christ.
-To be hated by them for the cause of Christ, to stand firm on his side, to be mistreated on the account of the Son of Man; the worth of that cause is not going to be known in this time.
-Except by those that have been born again.
-Except by those who are holy.
-Except by those who see the world now through heavenly eyes.
+To be hated by them for the cause of Christ, to stand firm on His side, to be mistreated on the account of the Son of Man, the worth of that cause is not going to be known in this time, except by those who've been born again, except by those who are holy, except by those who see the world now through heavenly eyes.